BlueSideStrongSide/B_Cyber/README.md

 # Diverse_Cyber_2023
-A list of organizations and websites that are committed to ensuring people of diverse backgrounds are making their way into STEM, IT and Cybersecurity careers!
+A list of organizations and websites that are committed to ensuring people of diverse backgrounds are making their way into STEM, IT, and cybersecurity careers!
+This list was curated and communicated through a dear friend and colleague.
+More automations will be added to help spotlight these organizations.

 #  https://womenscyberjutsu.org/
 ## Committed to empowering women and girls in cybersecurity!